MICA Master's thesis case study - UX Research, UX Design

 Visual Designer: UI design and micro-interactions.

-Sharing and preparing food together is one of the earliest ways that humans have bonded and shared stories, with an outcome of increased empathy and understanding between people.
+Humans have come together over cooking and sharing meals together since the dawn of humankind.
+We share stories and bond over our meals made and eaten together, increasing empathy and understanding between people.
 The culture and history of food are all around us, and could serve as an easy source for people to connect and relate to each other.
 Considering the impact of the global COVID-19 pandemic on in-person meal sharing orgs, my focus shifted to alternative ways for people to share their culinary knowledge and expertise.

 I researched several factors in building a business case and solution that would answer my problem statement: the devastating effect of the pandemic on the restaurant industry, a booming digital sharing economy while folks stay at home more often than usual, and the popularity of food content especially as more people are cooking at home and seeking new ideas and recipes.